Wellstar Paulding Medical Center Nursing

 Nurse Pathways Program

-Wellstar Paulding Hospital offers a Nurse Pathways Program that allows high school students to receive training and credit hours towards several areas of nursing including certified nursing assistant, licensed practical nurse or registered nurse.
+Wellstar Paulding Medical Center offers a Nurse Pathways Program that allows high school students to receive training and credit hours towards several areas of nursing including certified nursing assistant, licensed practical nurse or registered nurse.
 Wellstar partners with Chattahoochee Technical College and Georgia Highlands College in offering this comprehensive program to these students enabling them to get a head start towards their dream of becoming a nurse.

 One example of a partnership, Wellstar has aligned with Kennesaw State University creating an endowment that provides nursing scholarships to students.
 Their goal is to increase the number of scholarships awarded each year attracting more and more students into the nursing program.
-Wellstar Paulding Hospital continues to find innovative ways to leverage that by partnering with quality nursing programs in the region.
+Wellstar Paulding continues to find innovative ways to leverage that by partnering with quality nursing programs in the region.

 Sigma Mu Phi/Sigma Theta Tau